deniz-oezdemir/deniz-oezdemir/README.md

 👋 Hi there, I'm Deniz!

 # About Me
-I am a Product Manager in the consumer brokerage space and a software engineering student at 42 Berlin, currently building a strong foundation in C/C++.
-I am passionate about all aspects of software development and eager to explore new technologies.
-My goal is to combine my technical skills with my product experience to create impactful, user-centric solutions.
+As a product manager turned software engineer, I bring a unique blend of business acumen and technical expertise, allowing me to bridge the gap between user needs and technical solutions.
+With a strong foundation in C/C++ and an endless curiosity for all things software, I am always eager to explore new technologies.
+My goal is to combine technical skills with product knowledge to deliver impactful, user-centric solutions.

-Have a look at my [resume](https://github.com/deniz-oezdemir/resume/blob/main/deniz_oezdemir_resume.pdf) or its [source code](https://github.com/deniz-oezdemir/resume/blob/main/deniz_oezdemir_resume.tex).
+Have a look at my [resume](https://github.com/deniz-oezdemir/resume/raw/main/deniz_oezdemir_resume.pdf) or its [source code](https://github.com/deniz-oezdemir/resume/raw/main/deniz_oezdemir_resume.tex).

 # Technical Skills
 - **Languages**: C, C++, Go, Python, JavaScript, HTML, CSS, SQL